 top of page

-This Day in History: The longest living signer of the Declaration of Independence
+This Day in History: Charles Carroll, Signer of the Declaration

-Charles Carroll would also be the only Catholic person to sign.
-He suffered immensely because of this last fact.
+He was also the only Catholic person to sign.
+He suffered immensely because of this latter fact.

 For years, Carroll was mistreated because of his faith.
 As a young boy, he attended a religious private school in secret.
 When he got older, he traveled overseas to complete his education.
 When he returned to America, he was unable to run for office because he was Catholic.